Tangerina-PT/English/Calendar_B.md

 ### Days of the week / Months of the year

-*Nota: em inglês, escrevemos os dias da semana e os meses do ano com letra maiúscula. / In English we write the days of the week and the months of the year with a capital letter.*
+*Nota: em inglês, escrevemos os dias da semana e os meses do ano com letra maiúscula. /
+In English we write the days of the week and the months of the year with a capital letter.*

 #### Days of the week

 1. [![days](/images/days.PNG)](https://www.youtube.com/watch?v=36n93jvjkDs) Canta [a canção dos dias da semana](https://www.youtube.com/watch?v=36n93jvjkDs) / Sing [the 'Days of the Week' song](https://www.youtube.com/watch?v=36n93jvjkDs)
-Note American pronunciation of Tuesday. / Nota a pronúncia Americana de 'Tuesday'.
+Ouve a pronúncia Americana de 'Tuesday'. / Listen to the American pronunciation of Tuesday.

 2. Listen to ![listen](/images/listen.png) [the British pronunciation of the](https://www.youtube.com/watch?v=onHPejy0If4) [![dauk](/images/dauk.PNG)](https://www.youtube.com/watch?v=onHPejy0If4).
 Ouve a [pronúncia Británica dos dias da semana](https://www.youtube.com/watch?v=onHPejy0If4).
 [0:00-1:45]